Toys Regulations (SOR/2011-17)

 - plush toy

-plush toy means a toy with a raised fibre surface. (jouet en peluche)
+plush toy means a toy with a raised fibre surface, but does not include a toy intended to be entered by a child. (jouet en peluche)

 - soft toy

-soft toy includes a toy that is stuffed or made of pliable rubber or pliable plastic. (jouet mou)
+soft toy includes a toy that is stuffed or made of pliable rubber or pliable plastic, but does not include a toy intended to be entered by a child. (jouet mou)

 - toy